lambdanew/nu/README.md

 * Node contains 0..n Places, Things and Actors
 * Place contains 0..n Places, Things and Actors
 * Place has 0 or 1 Location
-* Location contains 0 Objects
+* Location can not contain other objects
 * Thing contains 0..n Things
 * Person contains 0..n  Things
 * Person has to be contained in a Place
-* Bot, Agent and Twin contain 0 Objects
+* Bot, Agent and Twin can not contain other objects
 * Bot, Agent and Twin can be in Node or in Place

 ### Object migration

-* Place, Person, Bot and Agent can `migrate` from one Node to another Node
+* Place, Thing, Person, Bot and Agent can `migrate` from one Node to another Node
-* Node and Twin can `NOT migrate` from one Node to another Node
+* Node and Twin `CAN NOT` migrate from one Node to another Node
 * Objects contained in another Object migrate with the parent object
-* Access controll, object permissions or ownership rules might prevent object migration
+* Access controlls, object permissions or ownership rules might prevent object migration

 ### Access controll, object permissions or ownership rules

 TBD

-### Is NU case-sensitive?

-YES.

-However, this rule is relaxed in the REPL.
-The REPL allows a user to directly interact with the runtime.
-In order to avoid that people get frustrated because of typos, object names, property names and verb names are treated as case-insensitive.

 ## References